10 Weird Looking Snakes Across The Globe

 Photo credit: Frederico G. França – CC BY 4.0

 This Brazilian snake shares the silliness of the Arabian sand boa, with seemingly glued on eyes right on top of its head.
-Amerotyphlops brongersmianus is a burrower, and evolution has somehow decided that the best thing is for its eyeballs to shift upwards millimetres by millimetres over the ages, until they’re permanently angled upwards and optimal for spotting birds.
+Amerotyphlops brongersmianus is a burrower, and evolution has somehow decided that the best thing is for its eyeballs to shift upwards millimetres by millimetres over the ages, until they’re permanently angled upwards, and therefore optimised for spotting birds.

-Brongersma’s worm snake is a very small snake, with a head to tail tip average of just 32.5cm.
-They live in a world infinitely smaller than our own, of hidden soil tunnels, rotting leaves and twisting underground roots.
-Though rarely seen, they’re common from Brazil to northern Argentina, and they cope far better with deforestation than other snakes.
+Brongersma’s worm snake is a very small snake, with a head to tail tip record of just 32.5cm.
+They live in a world infinitely smaller than our own, of hidden soil tunnels, rotting leaves and twisting underground root channels.
+Though rarely seen, they’re abundant from central Brazil to northern Argentina (plus Paraguay and Bolivia), and they cope far better with deforestation than other snakes.

-The worm snake family was barely researched well into the 2000s, the main reason being that nobody could find them.
-However, we know that their main prey is ants and termites, working hard and carrying twigs and leaf scraps between their outposts.
-They eat ants at all stages of development; one study on 14 Brongersma’s worm snakes found that 90.84% of their stomach contents were ant larvea and pupae.
+The worm snake genus was barely researched well into the 2000s, the main reason being that nobody could find them.
+However, we know that their main prey is ants and termites.
+They eat ants at all stages of development, as one study on 14 Brongersma’s worm snakes found that 90.84% of their stomach contents were ant larvea and pupae.

 7 Blunt-headed tree snake